woutervanelten/Podman/Installation.md

 This is done in /etc/subuid and /etc/subgid \
 Mine are set username (check with whoami) :65536:65536. \
 `podmanuser:65536:65536` \
 This means that the user and group ID inside the container is increased with 65536 and that will be the user and group ID in the LXC.
-(So root in container (id 0 ) is id 65536 in the LXC, user 1000 in the container is user 66536 inside the LXC.
+(So root in container (id 0 ) is id 65536 in the LXC, user 1000 in the container is user 66536 inside the LXC. \
+To get the required user(s) from a pod, you can run: `podman top CONTAINERNAME user huser`

 # Auto start of services